-• LA rolling 12-month data shows that 67.9% were completed in the statutory timescale.
+• LA rolling 12-month data shows that 60.4% were completed in the statutory timescale.
+This rolling data gives a false representation of the current situation.
+As predicted, the actual percentage has dropped to 0% in real terms in August.
+This is being replicated across regional neighbours and is highlighted on the WY risk register.

-- Locala monthly data for July shows that 31% were completed in the 20-day timescale.
-This significant decrease from the usual 90%+ is a result of several factors including continuing increase numbers coming into care incl. unaccompanied asylum-seeking children (UASC), increasing complexities of need, increasing requests from OLA to complete on their behalf as placed in Kirklees, capacity of doctor & nurses time.
-The extra clinics that have been scheduled have a knockon effect for completion of medical reports. - There were 10 IHA timescale breaches for the Kirklees CLA related to clinic availability & capacity to complete and 1 'was not brought'.
-There were 3 late requests from other LA's. - The Business Case to consider additional nurse resource/alternative CLA Health model which would support the whole team remains under commissioner consideration with a resubmission due to the ICB shortly.
+Several responsible factors e.g., continuing increase of numbers coming into care incl. large sibling groups, unaccompanied asylum-seeking children, recent rise in children placed with connected carers not being brought requiring re-scheduling, increasing complexities, more requests from other local authorities to complete on their behalf as child(ren)placed in Kirklees & capacity of doctor & nurses time & clinic availability.
+Extra clinics that have been scheduled have a knock-on effect for completion of medical reports.
+Update that December is the new timeframe for IHA completion.
+Prior to the recent situation an average of 95% were in timescales with no waiting list.

+- There were 10 IHA timescale breaches for the Kirklees CLA related to clinic availability & capacity' & 1 social care late request. - The Business Case to consider additional nurse/doctor resource/alternative CLA Health model, which would support the whole team remains under commissioner consideration, with a resubmission presented in Sept. to the Integrated Care Board.